 We are a clinical-stage biopharmaceutical company focused on developing and commercializing novel cancer therapeutics that reactivate mutant p53 tumor suppressor protein. p53 is the protein expressed from the TP53 gene, the most commonly mutated gene in cancer.
 We believe that mutant p53 is an attractive therapeutic target due to the high incidence of p53 mutations across a range of cancer types and its involvement in key cellular activities such as apoptosis.
 Cancer patients with mutant p53 face a significantly inferior prognosis even when treated with the current standard of care, and a large unmet need for these patients remains.
 Our lead product candidate, APR-246, or eprenetapopt, is a small molecule p53 reactivator that is in clinical development for hematologic malignancies, including myelodysplastic syndromes, or MDS, and acute myeloid leukemia, or AML.
-Eprenetapopt has received Breakthrough Therapy, Orphan Drug and Fast Track designations from the FDA for AML, and Orphan Drug designation from the European Commission for MDS, AML and ovarian cancer, and we believe eprenetapopt will be a first-in-class therapy if approved by applicable regulators.
+Eprenetapopt has received Orphan Drug and Fast Track designations from the FDA for MDS, Fast Track designation from the FDA for AML, and Orphan Drug designation from the European Commission for MDS and AML, and we believe eprenetapopt will be a first-in-class therapy if approved by applicable regulators.

-We are conducting multiple trials in hematologic malignancy indications, including a Phase 3 trial of eprenetapopt with azacitidine for frontline treatment of TP53 mutant MDS and which is supported by recently published data from two Phase 1b/2 investigator-initiated trials in the U.S. and France; a Phase 2 trial of eprenetapopt with azacitidine for the post-allogeneic hematopoietic cell transplantation (allo-HCT) maintenance treatment of TP53 mutant MDS/AML; a Phase 1/2 trial of eprenetapopt with venetoclax \pm azacitidine for the treatment of frontline and relapsed/refractory AML; and a Phase 1 clinical trial for the treatment of TP53 mutant chronic lymphoid leukemia (CLL) with either eprenetapopt with venetoclax and rituximab, or eprenetapopt with birutinib.
-In addition, we are also testing eprenetapopt with anti-PD-1 therapy in solid tumor patients through a Phase 1/2 clinical trial in advanced gastric, bladder and non-small cell lung cancers.
-We are also developing an orally-dosed next-generation small molecule p53 reactivator, APR-548, as a potential therapeutic for multiple hematologic and solid tumor indications.
-We have received authorization from the FDA to initiate Phase 1 clinical trials with APR-548 and anticipate the first patients to be enrolled early in the second quarter of 2021.
+We are conducting multiple trials in hematologic malignancy indications, which have a small number of patients on study treatment, including a Phase 3 trial of eprenetapopt with azacitidine for frontline treatment of TP53 mutant MDS and which is supported by published data from two Phase 1b/2 investigator-initiated trials in the U.S. (Sallman et al., J Clin Oncol, 2021) and France (Cluzeau et al., J Clin Oncol, 2021); a Phase 2 trial of eprenetapopt with azacitidine for the post-allogeneic hematopoietic cell transplantation (allo-HCT) maintenance treatment of TP53 mutant MDS/AML; a Phase 1/2 trial of eprenetapopt with venetoclax ± azacitidine for the treatment of frontline and relapsed/refractory AML; and a Phase 1 clinical trial for the treatment of TP53 mutant chronic lymphoid leukemia (CLL) with either eprenetapopt with venetoclax and rituximab, or eprenetapopt with ibrutinib.
+In addition, we have also tested eprenetapopt with anti-PD-1 therapy in solid tumor patients through a Phase 1/2 clinical trial in advanced gastric, bladder and non-small cell lung cancers.
+We are currently in the planning phase for two new clinical trials: a Phase 1 trial evaluating eprenetapopt with azacitidine in relpased/refractory MDS/AML and a Phase 1 trial evaluating eprenetapopt with venetoclax and rituximab in relapsed/refractory Richter's transformed CLL.
+We initiated a Phase 1 clinical trial testing APR-548 in relapsed/refractory MDS and AML.
+Enrollment in the first dosing cohort was completed and pharmacokinetic and adverse event data will be collected and analyzed.
+We have no current plans to enroll additional patients into the trial.
 We have assembled a management team with extensive experience in the discovery, development and commercialization of novel oncology drugs to support our mission of developing p53-reactivating therapies for cancer patients.